Forethoughts/forethoughts-datastudio/docs/about/overview.rst

 Overview
 ==================================

-Open data studio is an open
+Open data studio is an open initiative to bring machine learning and large scale data processing open